chrisgrieser/nvim-scissors/README.md

 ## Cookbook & FAQ

 ### Introduction to the VSCode-style snippet format
-This plugin requires that you have a valid VSCode snippet folder.
+This plugin requires that you have a valid VS Code snippet folder.
 In addition to saving the snippets in the required JSON format, there must also be a `package.json` file at the root of the snippet folder, specifying which files should be used for which languages.